Practice Areas

 • Reckless driving: This includes actions such as tailgating, improper passing, and failing to obey traffic signals and signs.

-• Failure to account for poor weather conditions: Rain, snow, ice, and fog can all contribute to hazardous driving conditions and increase the risk of car accidents.
+• Unsafe driving : Drivers must respect the weather conditions.
+Rain, snow, ice, and fog can all contribute to hazardous driving conditions and increase the risk of car accidents.

 • Fatigue: Driving while overly tired or falling asleep at the wheel can be a serious cause of car accidents.